aspnetrun/run-aspnetcore/README.md

 Here you can find all of the **aspnetrun repositories from easy to difficult**, Also this list can be track a **learning path** of asp.net core respectively;
 * **[run-aspnetcore-basics](https://github.com/aspnetrun/run-aspnetcore-basics)** - intended to building fastest ASP.NET Core Default Web Application template.
 This solution **only one solution one project** for **idea generation** with Asp.Net Core.
 * **[run-aspnetcore](https://github.com/aspnetrun/run-aspnetcore)** - intended to building Multi-Page Web Applications(MPA) using ASP.NET Core & EF.Core in **Clean Architecture** with default aspnet core server-side rendering approach.
-* **[run-aspnetcore-cqrs](https://github.com/aspnetrun/run-angular)** - intended to building Single-Page Web Applications(SPA) using ASP.NET Core & EF.Core, Web API Project and implement **CQRS Design Pattern**.
+* **[run-aspnetcore-cqrs](https://github.com/aspnetrun/run-aspnetcore-cqrs)** - intended to building Single-Page Web Applications(SPA) using ASP.NET Core & EF.Core, Web API Project and implement **CQRS Design Pattern**.
 * **[run-aspnetcore-microservices](https://github.com/aspnetrun/run-aspnetcore-microservices)** - intended to building **Microservices** on .Net platforms which used **Asp.Net Web API, Docker, RabbitMQ, Ocelot API Gateway, MongoDB, Redis, SqlServer, Entity Framework Core, CQRS and Clean Architecture** implementation.

 ## Bonus
-And for this repo there are **implemented base repository** and **applying real-world e-commerce examples** with developing new enterprice features for example Identity, Paging, Localization etc..
+For this repo, there is also **implemented base repository** and **applying real-world e-commerce examples** with developing new enterprice features for example Identity, Paging, Localization etc..
+Check below repository;

 * **[run-aspnetcore-realworld](https://github.com/aspnetrun/run-aspnetcore-realworld)** - implemented run-aspnetcore repository and build **sample of eCommerce reference application** on Multi-Page Web Applications(MPA) using ASP.NET Core Razor Pages templates.

 # run-aspnetcore
 Here is CRUD operations of aspnetrun-core template project;